informatics-isi-edu/openseadragon-viewer/docs/dev-docs/multi-z.md

         This function as the name suggests fetches z indexes for the z plane list, It has 2 function parameters `beforeValue` and `afterValue`, which determine if the values that need to be fetched are before or after a given z index.
 The parameter `pageSize` determines the number of z indexes that will be fetched.

-    This function (`requestType`) is used:
+    This function (`requestType`) is used when:
-    - when next/previous buttons are clicked in the z plane list
+    - next/previous buttons are clicked in the z plane list
     - page size is increased

 2. `fetchZPlaneListByZIndex`